WNMU Partners with TimelyCare to Provide Expanded Medical and Mental Health Care Options to Students - Western New Mexico University

 Miller said that she hopes the partnership with TimelyCare will also ease the workload of Shelby Wilkie and Sarah Guck, who both provide counseling services on campus.
 “Their caseloads are high,” said Miller.
 “They deal with a lot of students on our campus and in our community. … I hope this will help them.”

-As TimelyCare is rolled out at WNMU in the coming days, students will be able to access it through the university’s website.
+As TimelyCare is rolled out at WNMU in the coming days, students will be able to access it through Mustang Express.